How to Buy a Horse: Guidelines to Keep in Mind

 Breeds

 There are literally dozens of horse breeds.
 The breed of horse that you choose depends on your goals in owning a horse.
 Do you want companionship?
 Exercise?
-Do you want to race a horse?
+What discipline do you want to focus on? showjumping, dressage, eventing, polo or showjumping?
+All these points need to be considered.
 Here are some of the main breeds of domesticated horses that you might wish to explore:

 • Arabian Horses – Arabian horses originated in the Arabian Peninsula.
 The breed sports a distinctive head shape and a high tail carriage.
 Horse experts believe that Arabian horses are one of the oldest breeds of horses still thriving today.
-They are known for their spirit and endurance and are raced in many parts of the world.
+They are known for their spirit and endurance and are raced and used often for showing.

 • Andalusians – Andalusians are a Spanish breed that originated in the Iberian Peninsula.
 They were first recognized as a breed in the 15th century.
 They are characterized by their long, thick manes and tails.
 The Andalusian is strong, elegant and compact and were once recognized as a war horses.
 Ownership was prized by nobility.
 Most present-day Andalusians are grey or black though in the past there were Andalusians of many different colorings.
-Today they are used for driving, saddle seat and even jumping.
+Today they are used for driving, saddle and even jumping, although they are not seen frequently in the United Kingdom

 Getting Ready

 Before you go out and plunk down your money, you should spend time with horses and learn about them.
 You should prepare yourself by learning about equine health and basic first aid for horses.
-Ride some of the horses and watch the stable managers care for the horses.
-It’s a good idea to participate in their care as much as possible so that you have hands-on experience.
+Ride some of the horses and watch the owners around them.
+Ask yourself questions such as are the owners confident in handling the horse?
+Are they willing to ride themselves prior to you getting on board.
+It’s a good idea to help tack up and observe the horses behaviour and reactions as much as possible to assess their overall attitude to people.

-You might want to volunteer to work at a local stable – perhaps at a program that does therapeutic work through horses or at a horse rescue where your help will be valued.
+IF you’re a complete newby, you might want to volunteer to work at a local stable – perhaps at a stable training program that does therapeutic work through horses could be considered or at a horse rescue where your help will be valued.
 As you work with the horses you’ll get a better idea of what owning horses is like and what work is entailed.

-You will also find it helpful to develop a network of horse enthusiasts who can give you information about boarding facilities, feed stores, tack shops, vets, and other resources.
+You will also find it helpful to develop a network of horse enthusiasts who can give you information about typical facilities to expect, local feed stores, tack shops, vets, and other resources.
 You should also have information about the nearest equine hospital and horse ambulance service.

 Other things that you’ll need to know include: